mintlift/JUNGOL/README.md

 The easiest way to test the app on macOS is by [downloading it from the Mac App Store](https://apps.apple.com/app/diffusers/id1666309574).

 ## How to Build

+You need [Xcode](https://developer.apple.com/xcode/) to build the app.
+W